tambetvali/SpiBody/notes/healthlongevityimmortality.md

 In case we are not *programmed for death*, but it's a consequence of many problems:
 - We achieve that health, longevity and immortality blend so closely into one problem that we cannot seriously solve one, without working on other.

+# Materials on Aging

+Free books you could download (search for free PDFs):

+*Handbook of Theories of Aging - Springer Publishing Company* (Third Edition: **830 pages**).

+*Senescence, the last half of life* by Hall, G. Stanley (Granville Stanley), 1844-1924: 556 pages.

+You could search for:
+- Aging as pathology.

+You could analyze aging, especially each problem of health: as we get over those problems, which remains as cause of death?
+If it's seen "natural": could it still be seen as some kind of pathology?
+- At the same time, yin: for each hint to *purposeful* aging, such as enabling evolution: how to surrender properly, and also find the solutions where the purpose is met without such sacrifice?
+Buddhism teaches about this: you should contemplate on each argument of Buddha, where aging is natural.
+Then - what is the permanence, and where it's natural, and when would you align to this natural cause only if it exists?

+It is: a quest to understand aging, each thing which makes us less filled with quality life.